codeBender31/EpsilonPlusFirstGen/README.md

 Before you begin, ensure you have met the following requirements:

-- [List any prerequisites or dependencies here]
+- Need Node JS installed

 ### Installation